King Mob

 King Mob was an English radical group based in London during the late 1960s and early 1970s.
 Influences on the group included the Situationist International and the New York City group Black Mask / UAW/MF.
 It derived its name from Christopher Hibbert's 1958 book on the Gordon Riots of June 1780, in which rioters daubed the slogan "His Majesty King Mob" on the walls of Newgate Prison, after gutting the building.

 Background

-On 21 December 1967 Timothy Clark, Christopher Gray and Donald Nicholson-Smith were excluded from the Situationist International.
-Charles Radcliffe had resigned from the SI a couple of months before this.
-These four had constituted the English Section of the SI and subsequently formed King Mob with twin brothers David and Stuart Wise, who had recently arrived in London from Newcastle.
+Twins David and Stuart Wise were born in Newcastle-upon-Tyne in September 1943.
+In the mid-1960s, as students at Newcastle University School of Art, they were associated with what they later called ‘the often confusedly anti-art magazine’, Icteric, founded in 1966.